SQL Server Backup Script: Using T-SQL [Example]

 Add Device

-How to backup SQL Server via AOMEI Cyber Backup
+How to backup SQL Server automatically via AOMEI Cyber Backup

 1. Click Backup Task -> Create New Task, and choose the Backup Type as Microsoft SQL Backup.